Emma-R-Andersson-Lab/E9.5-and-E10.5-embryo-lineage-tracing/README.md

 # Repository for in utero next generation single cell lineage tracing, used in De Haan & He et al, and in He et al

-Contains scripts used to analyse data in two papers:
+Contains scripts used to analyse data in:
 - De Haan & He et al. Ectoderm barcoding reveals neural and cochlear compartmentalization
-- He et al. In utero next-generation single-cell lineage tracing of ectoderm and mesoderm reveals hepatic and cardiac mesenchymal cell lineages

 This repository contains instructions to